kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 ## At the surface, `now`.
 One layer down, `who`.

-I gave Whisper the question:
+I played Whisper an audio recording in which the speaker asks:

 > Where is my brother now?